-At least 12 groups of Neisseria meningitidis have been identified and of these A, B, C, Y and W (previously called W-135) are the most likely to cause disease.
+At least 12 groups of Neisseria meningitidis have been identified and of these A, B, C, X, Y and W (previously called W-135) are the most likely to cause disease.
 Patterns of infection differ throughout the world.
-Although group A is the most common cause of meningococcal disease worldwide, in New Zealand, group B is most likely to cause disease (around two-thirds of cases in 2016 and 2017).
+Although group A is the most common cause of meningococcal disease worldwide, in New Zealand, group B is most likely to cause disease (around two-thirds of cases in 2016 and 2017 and just under half in 2018).